 Global Networks: Strategies and Shared Learning

-- future oriented, solutions focused and have a long-term outlook,
+- are future oriented, solutions-focused and have a long-term outlook.

-- align the efforts of individuals and institutions to increase impact and strive for system change,
+- align the efforts of individuals and institutions to increase impact and strive for systems change.

-- cognizant of the emergent character of the knowledge required to achieve their system-level goals,
+- are cognizant of the emergent character of the knowledge required to achieve their system-level goals.

-- manage a creative tension between distributed power and insightful servant leadership offered by their support platforms and
+- manage a creative tension between distributed power and insightful servant-leadership offered by their support platforms.

 - are ethically grounded in support of enhancing public goods.